troypramsey/WalkabilityRaceIncome_InPortland_2012-2018/README.md

 - While all zip codes but one showed increases in population, zip code areas with higher walk scores show a slight tendency to grow slower.

 - Higher walk scores show a moderate negative correlation with population changes in the Portland African American community.

-- Neighborhoods with higher walk scores are more likely to show a loss of Black residents over the 2012-2018 period.
+- Neighborhoods with higher walk scores are more likely to show a loss of Black residents as a share of all residents over the 2012-2018 period.

 # Post Mortem